josemotta/IoT.Starter.Pi.Thing/README.2.md

 ## Operation with docker-compose

-As shown by Viktor Adam in his [tutorial](https://blog.viktoradam.net/2018/01/05/home-lab-part-2-docker-setup/), the `docker-compose.yml` file inside Git repository allows a basic automation sequence to update the microservices whenever something changes.
+As shown by Viktor Adam in his [tutorial](https://blog.viktoradam.net/2018/01/05/home-lab-part-2-docker-setup/), the `docker-compose.yml` file inside Git repository allows a basic automation to update the microservices whenever something changes.

 	$ cd /to/your/cloned/folder
 	$ git pull